 7.)
 Siargao & Guyam Island

-Siagro Island is home to some of the best swell in the world so, naturally, surfing is big deal here.
-Though, If you’re not a surfer, fear not, as the island has plenty of white sand beaches and coral lagoons to explore, snorkel or just laze about in.
+Siagro Island is home to some of the best swell in the world so, naturally, surfing is a big deal here.
+However, If you’re not a surfer, fear not, as the island has plenty of white sand beaches and coral lagoons to explore, snorkel or just laze about in.

-Alternatively, hire a boat and spend the day at Guyam Island that almost looks too perfect.
-It really is paradise and one of the best places in the Philippines to see.
+Alternatively, hire a boat and spend the day at Guyam Island which almost looks too perfect.
+It is paradise and one of the best places in the Philippines to see.